Textile manufacturing: Economic, environmental and political consequences of cotton manufacture

 Production of cotton requires arable land.

 In addition, cotton is farmed intensively and uses large amounts of fertilizer and 25% of the world's insecticides.
 Native Indian varieties of cotton were rainwater fed, but modern hybrids used for the mills need irrigation, which spreads pests.
 The 5% of cotton-bearing land in India uses 55% of all pesticides used in India.

 The consumption of energy in form of water and electricity is relatively high, especially in processes like washing, de-sizing, bleaching, rinsing, dyeing, printing, coating and finishing.
 Processing is time-consuming.
 The major portion of water in textile industry is used for wet processing of textile (70 per cent).
 Approximately 25 per cent of energy in the total textile production like fibre production, spinning, twisting, weaving, knitting, clothing manufacturing etc. is used in dyeing.
 About 34 per cent of energy is consumed in spinning, 23 per cent in weaving, 38 per cent in chemical wet processing and five per cent in miscellaneous processes.
 Power dominates consumption pattern in spinning and weaving, while thermal energy is the major factor for chemical wet processing.

 Cotton acts as a carbon sink as it contains cellulose and this contains 44.44% carbon.
 However, due to carbon emissions from fertiliser application, use of mechanized tools to harvest the cotton and so forth cotton manufacture tends to emit more CO2 than is stored in the form of cellulose.

 The growth of cotton is divided into two segments i.e. organic and genetically modified.
 Cotton crop provides livelihood to millions of people but its production is becoming expensive because of high water consumption, use of expensive pesticides, insecticides and fertiliser.
 Genetically modified products aim to increase disease resistance and reduce the water required.
 The organic sector in India was worth $583 million.
 Genetically modified cotton, in 2007, occupied 43% of cotton growing areas in India.

 Before mechanisation, cotton was harvested manually by farmers in India and by African slaves in America.
 In 2012 Uzbekistan was a major exporter of cotton and uses manual labour during the harvest.
 Human rights groups have expressed concerns over healthcare professionals and children being forced to pick cotton.

 There was a 1.5 million tonne cotton deficit in 2018 due to adverse weather conditions, limited water, and pest issues.

 Processing of other vegetable fibres

 Flax

 Flax is a bast fibre, which means it comes in bundles under the bark of the Linum usitatissimum plant.
 The plant flowers and is harvested.
+It is subjected to retting, breaking, scutching, hackling or combing.
+It is then treated like cotton.